Anna Hamelin’s Morning Forecast | August 26th, 2021

 Another hot day!

-Today: Hot and mostly dry, with a chance for a few afternoon storms and showers!
+Today: Hot and mostly dry, with a chance for a few morning storms and showers!
 High: 87.

-Tonight: Clouds roll through, accompanied by a chance for a few sprinkles.
-Low: 68.

-Friday: Chances of storms rise as we head into the weekend.
-High: 86.
+Tonight: We continue to clear and wake up to sunshine.
+Low: 69.

 Copyright 2020 WDTV.
 All rights reserved.